Green-Avocado/CTF/cybercastors2020/coding/glitchity-glitch/README.md

 # Glitchity-Glitch

+If you wanna take your mind off things, you're more than welcome to visit our shop.

+nc chals20.cybercastors.com 14432

+## Challenge

 Connecting to the server at the specified port gives us a text base shop, where we have a balance, a list of items we can buy, and the ability to sell any items we buy for the original price.

 One of the items is a flag, however, the cost of this item (6000) is far greater than the amount of money we start with.